spotlightpa/poor-richard/content/news/2023-01-23-SPLWAITGAME.md

 - Pennsylvania received $350 million from the federal government to help homeowners recover from the pandemic.
 - The state program launched in February 2022 and covers mortgage and utility debt, delinquent property taxes, and other housing costs, as well as ongoing mortgage payments.
-- The process of confirming an applicant’s debt with their mortgage or utility company has caused months-long delays, pushing average wait times to twice the program’s goal of 60 days.
+- The process of confirming an applicant’s debt with their mortgage or utility company has caused months-long delays, pushing average wait times to twice the program’s internal goal of 60 days.
 - Some homeowners seeking help with overdue utility bills have had their service shut off while waiting.
 - Nearly two dozen applicants told Spotlight PA they had difficulty getting updates from the program, compounding their frustration and anxiety.
 {{</featured/info>}}